Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Boasts a multi-coated lens that increases brightness, allowing this product to excel in all light conditions, with a comfortable and ergonomic design that is great for prolonged use.

-Though the components are of high quality, including the smooth central focus knob, this is not a waterproof product, so be careful around large bodies of water.
+Though the components of this Nikon model are of high quality, including the smooth central focus knob, this is not a waterproof product, so be careful around large bodies of water.
 Additionally, the included carrying case is made of ultra-thin nylon and not too sturdy.
 We’d recommend a leather case.
 Before you head out on your next backpacking trip, make sure to pack a pair of your best mens hiking socks.

 Award: BEST NON-SLIP GRIP